 - The audience to whom the event is addressed (size, composition), how it is reached (scope of mailings) and a description of publicity strategy.

 ASF’s funding priority has traditionally been to underwrite public programming and defined events.
 Awards are given to non-profit organizations only.
-Proof of an organization’s non-profit status (as a 501(c)(3) or equivalent) is required.
+Proof of an organization’s non-profit status (as a 501(c)(3) in the United States or equivalent in Scandinavia) is required.

-- Awards are not given to support individuals’ conference participation.
-However, general conference expenses such as overhead and special invitees can be supported.
+- Conference participation or conference registration for individuals.
+However, general conference expenses such as costs for special invitees/speakers can be supported.

-- ASF does not offer retroactive funding.
+- Retroactive funding.
 Projects cannot begin before the decision announcement date.

 Deadlines for receipt of proposal: